brambozz/medical-diffusion-on-a-budget/README.md

 All trained embeddings are included in the `embeddings` folder.

+## Data pre-processing

+To use this with your own images, you have to prepare RGB images of size 512x512.
+You can have a look at `convert_to_2d.py` for inspiration.
+This is (approximately) the script that was used for the PICAI dataset.

 ## Classifier training

 The environment used to train the binary classifiers can be recreated from `requirements.txt`.